 Let’s face it, having help in the kitchen is always welcome.
 Having kids participate in the kitchen is a great way to get a bit of extra help, but also teach them life skills and responsibility.
 It’s a win-win for everyone!

 Here are some easy ways to get your sous-chefs started.

 1. Baking or Cooking with the Kids

 Remember Patty Cake?
 Well, it’s even more fun when they’re actually baking.
 Staring kids off from a young age with an empty plastic bowl and wooden spoon makes it easy to mimic Mom as they grow.
 Once they’re old enough you can have tons of fun together baking delicious treats and even helping with lunch or dinner.

-Easy ways to start teaching them to bake or cook with your starts with letting them pour in pre-measured ingredients, or mix dry ingredients.
-Once you feel they have mastered those tasks, you can then take it to the next level of letting them try to measure ingredients on their own. (and now they’re learning math!)
+Easy ways to start teaching them to bake or cook with you, start with letting them pour in pre-measured ingredients, or mix dry ingredients.
+Once you feel they have mastered those tasks, you can then take it to the next level by letting them try to measure ingredients on their own.

 Read out ingredients that you’ll need for your recipes and see if they can recall these the next time around.
 And don’t forget the best part-tasting along the way!